Cyprus says it stands to gain $9 billion from gas field

 Lakkotrypis said production is set to start in 2024-25.

-The gas will be sent by undersea pipeline to processing plants in Egypt and shipped to European markets.
+The gas will be sent by undersea pipeline to processing plants in Egypt and most will be shipped to European markets.

+"This will transform Cyprus into a natural gas producer and position it to become an alternative source of energy supply for Europe," Lakkotrypis told The Associated Press.

+He said capital expenditure surrounding the project is estimated at around $5.3 billion over 18 years with operating costs at around 2.5 billion euros, making it the biggest-ever investment in Cyprus.